resire02/capstone48_intro_to_microcontrollers/docs/lab-2/Lab-2.md

 ![Where to find Skew and Resize](./Photos/ssd1306_paint_resizing.png)

-6. Change the "Resize" option to Pixels and ensure that "Maintain Aspect Ratio" is selected.
+6. Change the "Resize" option to Pixels.
 Then modify either width or height such that the width is equal or less than 128 pixels and the height is equal or less than 64 pixels.
 This is because the SSD1306 is limited to 128 pixels by 64 pixels.
+It is recommended to select "Maintain Aspect Ratio" so that the image does not look distorted.

 ![What the Skew and Resize menu looks like](./Photos/ssd1306_paint_resize_howto.png)